mswiatek12/TilesG/README.md

 # Disclaimer

-Be aware that tilesG is a game in ALPHA version.
+Be aware that TilesG is a game in ALPHA version.
 It has not had an official release yet.
 A professional team of developers(just me) is continuously working to enhance the gaming experience and ensure maximum enjoyment.